ibm-cloud-docs/loadbalancer-service/troubleshooting-provisioning.md

 To view error messages for your load balancer, follow these steps:

-1. Click on the load balancer from the list page to view its details.
+1. Click the load balancer from the list page to view its details.
 2. Mouseover the error symbol next to the load balancer's status.

 ![View errors](images/CLB_view_error_PUP.png "View errors")